2020 World Series: Series notes

-The 2020 season rule change, calling for each extra half-inning to begin with a runner on second base, was not implemented for any postseason round, including the World Series.

 This was the fourth time in the Wild Card era where both teams with the best record in each league faced each other in the World Series.
 This had previously occurred in 1995, 1999, and 2013.
 Additionally, the Dodgers and Rays combined for a .692 winning percentage in the regular season, the highest combined regular-season winning percentage for a World Series matchup ever, surpassing the 1906 World Series between the Cubs and White Sox (.690).

-This was the first World Series to feature two cities that held either the NBA or the NHL title the same year, as the Los Angeles Lakers won the 2020 NBA Finals on October 11 and the Tampa Bay Lightning won the 2020 Stanley Cup Finals on September 28.
-With the Tampa Bay Buccaneers qualifying and eventually winning Super Bowl LV the following winter, Tampa's NHL, MLB and NFL teams all made the championship round within a six-month span.
+This was the first World Series to feature two cities that held either the NBA or the NHL title in the same year, as the Los Angeles Lakers won the 2020 NBA Finals on October 11 and the Tampa Bay Lightning won the 2020 Stanley Cup Finals on September 28.
+With the Tampa Bay Buccaneers eventually winning Super Bowl LV in 2021, Tampa Bay's NHL, MLB and NFL teams all made the championship round within a six-month span.

 This was the first World Series since to have all games played on artificial turf.

+Connections between the two teams

 Andrew Friedman, the Dodgers President of Baseball Operations, was the Rays general manager from 2004 to 2014.
 Under Friedman's tenure as general manager the Rays saw their first run of success as a franchise, which was highlighted by a World Series appearance in 2008 and five 90-win seasons from 2008 to 2013.
 The 2020 Rays had only five players that were originally acquired by Freidman: Kevin Kiermaier (drafted in 2010) Blake Snell (drafted in 2011), José Alvarado (signed as an International amateur in 2012), Diego Castillo (signed as an International amateur in 2014), and Willy Adames (traded for in 2014).
 Only Alvarado was not on Tampa's World Series roster.
 Current Rays GM Erik Neander also received his start in baseball under Friedman in 2007 as an intern.
 Other connections between the two teams included Brandon Gomes, the current Dodgers Vice President & Assistant General Manager, who was a Rays middle relief pitcher from 2011 to 2015; and Joel Peralta, the current Dodgers Special Assistant, Baseball Operations, who was a popular Rays reliever from 2011 to 2014.
 Dodgers relievers Adam Kolarek was also a member of the Rays from 2017 to 2019, while Dylan Floro pitched briefly for Tampa Bay in 2016.